New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Rates start from 2.99% APR up to 5.14%, and the Santander Equity Release Rate calculator considers factors such as current loans, house value, location and more when calculating how much you could borrow through this service.

-For those nearing retirement age, equity release can make a world of difference in affording the things they need while ensuring their security in later years with reduced monthly mortgage payments if desired.
+For those nearing retirement age, equity release can make a difference in affording the things they need while ensuring their security in later years with reduced monthly mortgage repayments if desired.

-An Interest Only Retirement Mortgage (IORM) is the most popular type among this demographic and typically works by borrowing money against your home; with repayments being made regularly until the debt becomes due either when you die or move into long-term care.
+An interest-only retirement mortgage (IORM) is the most popular type among this demographic and typically works by borrowing money against your home, with repayments being made regularly until the debt becomes due, either when you die or when you move into long-term care.
 This could enable people to pay off existing debts, cover day-to-day costs associated with retirement or create an investment income without ever having to sell their property or pay rent.

 The Natwest Mortgage Company offers customers aged 55 and over the ability to borrow up to 10% of the value of their home through additional borrowing.
 This can be used for a variety of purposes, from paying off debts and releasing capital to making home improvements, taking a holiday, or simply enjoying life after retirement age.